aminasifar1/tfg-how-common-are-ia-images-on-web/README.md

-# How Common Are AI-Generated Images on the Web?
+# AI-generated image prevalence on the web — crawler and classifica-tion pipeline
 ---

 ## Main Context